timoph/impuzzle/Readme.md

 a version of 15-puzzle in which you can use your own photos as the puzzle.
 Originally written for the Nokia N900 phone.

-Orignal version tagged as "legacy\_version"
+Original version tagged as "legacy\_version"

 ## Compiling and running